WangYushan9264/WangYushan9264.github.io/_pages/about.md

 [**Website**](https://hdl.handle.net/20.500.11811/10228)

-- Abstract: introduce the article and experiment excutations.
+- The main contributions of this thesis are novel approaches that exploit semantic information to improve the performance of LiDAR perception tasks such as SLAM and global localization for autonomous vehicles.
 </div>
 </div>